bgamari/ghc-wiki-import/data-parallel/work-plan.md

 - **Code blow up:** what do we do about dictionary instances, their inlining, floating, and sharing?

-- What the status of using TH for generating library boilerplate?
+- What is the status of using TH for generating library boilerplate?

 ### Milestones